UltraStar-Deluxe/format/spec.md

 > [!CAUTION]
 >
-> Whether there may be a whitespace between the “P” and the indicated player is not yet decided.
+> Whether there may be a whitespace between the `P` and the indicated player is currently open for discussion ([#46](https://github.com/UltraStar-Deluxe/format/issues/46)).

 ## Appendix